w3guy/old-documentation/docs/quickstart.md

 Firstly, ensure you've [installed and activated](installation.md) [ProfilePress plugin](http://profilepress.net/pricing/).

 ProfilePress is quick and easy to set up.
-No tearing out of hair, we promise.
+No tearing out of hair, that's a promise.

 To get ProfilePress up-and-running; click the `License` plugin menu, enter your license key (that was mailed to you) to the `License Key` field and hit the `Save Changes` button.